TyPetrochko/VCG/README.md

-Tyler Petrochko
-CPSC 454 VCG Project
+Tyler Petrochko  | CPSC 454 VCG Project
-Acknowledgement: This project was originally created by Ruzica and Quentin.

 My implementation can be built with the command "make".
 My benchmarks are included in the "benchmarks/" directory.